michohl/vibrantcs/README.md

 DP-4
 ```

-Then pick whichever screen looks the most reasonable. and substitute that into the main script where I have `SCREEN` being set
+Then pick whichever screen looks the most reasonable. and substitute that into the main script where I have `DISPLAY` being set

 ## Systemd Service Installation